nhsconnect/Events-Management/pages/subscriptions/explore_subscriptions.md

 ### Explicit Subscriptions ###

-An explicit subscription relates to where a subscriber wishes to receive event messages with a specific requirement, for example, a Pharmacist wishing to view hospital admission events for a set of Patients.
-In this case the subscriptions would be for a set of NHS numbers.
+An explicit subscription relates to where a subscriber wishes to receive event messages for a specific patient, for example, a Pharmacist wishing to receive hospital admission and discharge events for a specific Patient.

 Explicit event message subscriptions for patients can be created using the Subscription API, using the [Create Subscription](explore_create_subscription.html) interaction.
 The organizations MESH mailbox must be configured to receive the required event message types as per the requirements on the [Event Receiver Requirements](receiver_requirements.html#mesh-mailbox-configuration) page.